-Finding ways to productively channel our fidgeting has become a subject of exploration for many ingenious minds.
-Rooted in sensory, it’s a topic of discussion that has even recently broken into mainstream focus (see the 2017 fidget spinner frenzy!).
-Which is why we thought that it’d be a good idea to dig into the wonderful world of fidgets, and why they’re an ingenious force for good.
+Finding ways to channel our fidgeting has become a subject of exploration for many ingenious minds.
+Rooted in sensory, it’s a topic of discussion that has even recently broken into mainstream focus (see the 2017 fidget spinner frenzy!), which is why we thought that it’d be a good idea to dig into the wonderful world of fidgets and why they’re an ingenious force for good.

-Fidgets are handheld devices that relieve anxiety and stress, helping you to focus.
+Fidgets are handheld devices that relieve anxiety and stress, helping you focus.

 Although they all have one thing in common, their fidgeting brilliance!

 Once you have a fidget in your hand and your fingers start to press and push upon it, you’ll soon find yourself feeling a lot calmer.
 This is because your brain feeds its extra energy into the fidget, helping you to focus on what’s important.